gh-mrmoore/Human-Trafficking-Analysis/README.md

 ## Human trafficking in North America

 ## Purpose
-Search for trends in human trafficking through data, in order to predict possible outcomes, based on gender, age, immigration status, among others, and how these relate to the activity the victims are forced into.
+Search for trends in human trafficking, through data, in order to predict possible outcomes, based on gender, age, immigration status, among others, and how these relate to the activity the victims are forced into.

 ## Choosing
 Our initial thoughts on the matter where how awful this situations is, across the country as well as around the world.
 So, as a way to evoke consciousness maybe, or as a personal exercise of empathy, we decided to work with this dataset, trying to discover what story could it be telling us.